 A competent family attorney will be able to know if the parties have really ended their marriage.
 If not, the parties should consider legal separation as a temporary solution and pursue reconciliation.
 But if there’s no chance for getting back together, it’s probably a good idea to proceed with the steps to end the marriage in the eyes of the State of Arkansas.
 An Arkansas family lawyer can’t end a marriage; he or she is just responsible for making sure that the parties can walk away from the marriage with their rights intact.

 If divorce is the right option, you need to hire a good family law attorney.
+Here's some info about divorce costs.

 If the marriage has indeed ended, the next decision is what type of divorce to pursue.
 Under Arkansas law, there are two types of divorce: absolute divorce and divorce from bed and board.